last-g/stups2go/README.md

 [Go Continuous Delivery](http://www.go.cd/) service based on the [STUPS infrastructure](https://stups.io).

-WORK IN PROGRESS; ABSOLUTLY NOT FINISHED
+WORK IN PROGRESS; ABSOLUTELY NOT FINISHED

 ## Target Audience

 You are working with a [STUPS infrastructure](https://stups.io) and you need a flexible and powerful continuous delivery tool.
-You are advanced in operating servers and you know how your delivery pipline has to be structured.
+You are advanced in operating servers and you know how your delivery pipeline has to be structured.

 This appliance provides a raw, mostly unconfigured
 [Go Continuous Delivery](http://www.go.cd/) setup.
-This appliance's goal is to prepare integration with STUPS infrastructures (like authnz, PierOne support, senza deployments, auto scaling).
+This appliance's goal is to prepare integration with STUPS infrastructures (like authnz, Pier One support, senza deployments, auto scaling).
 It makes no assumptions how you want to structure your delivery pipelines or with which technologies you want to work.
 Continuous delivery pipelines differ greatly for each and every project and